 Road Rage Rising: What is its effect on Car Accidents?

-Road Rage is continuing to rise amongst US drivers according to a recent study conducted by AAA.
+Road Rage is continuing to rise among US drivers according to a recent study conducted by AAA.
 According to the study, four out of every five drivers admit to driving angry or aggressively at one time or another.
 The study also estimated that over half of drivers, 104 million, tailgate other cars on purpose.
-This practice can easily cause a car accident that Attorney Mike Hancock can most likely settle easily due to the reckless driving of the defendant.
+We consider taking road rage cases only when there is ALSO a car accident involved.

 Here are some other surprising stats: